 As for the long term, it’s presumable that skin betting will become regulated in select jurisdictions, particularly in Europe.
 However, the (overly) restrictive nature of sports betting laws in the U.S. will make the path toward regulation stateside a difficult one, at best.

-A brief history of CS:GO item betting
+A brief history of CS:GO skin betting sites

-he introduction of weapon skins sparked a growing interest in the CS:GO gambling scene.
+The introduction of weapon skins sparked a growing interest in the CS:GO gambling scene.

 Valve, the creator of Counter-Strike, launched an open market for community members to create items with developer tools.
 Community votes determine which items are introduced to the game.

 Players receive items and cases through random drops, and cases can be opened for $2.50 to generate skins within the game.
 Market sales determine item values by supply-demand interactions, giving each item a value based on its rarity, aesthetic desirability and wear.

 Essentially, CS:GO facilitates currency-exempt gambling by using virtual capital.
 The majority of people who gamble often play Counter-Strike, but also actively follow streams on Twitch.

 Streamers have, in the past, grown the popularity of sites solely by gambling while on-air.
 So, the demand for valuable items grew Counter-Strike item betting beyond the scope of competitive games.